-I hear your state recently did something exciting by setting up a provider-led managed care network.
+Your state recently did something exciting by setting up a provider-led managed care network.
 So your state put out kind of a request for interest and then you guys put in your letter of intent.
 What was the impetus for your state to put this out?
 Was it based in legislation, a budget decision, what got them moving in this direction?

-In closing, what are some things in addition to enabling provider-led networks in Arkansas that are really working in Arkansas?
+What are some things in addition to enabling provider-led networks in Arkansas that are really working in Arkansas?

-“Just from talking to people across the country, we have probably one of the most comprehensive waiver plans that you can have.
+“Just from talking to people across the country, we have one of the most comprehensive waiver plans that you can have.
 It’s been amazing listening to people and they go ‘Wow, really, y’all offer all of that!’.
 Because it includes not only the supported living piece, but we have a work piece in it, we have adaptive equipment in it, and adaptations to home.
-It’s really comprehensive in what all it covers. “
+It’s really comprehensive in what it covers. “

 “Absolutely, thanks so much!”